-Sourcing or importing the IMPs and their supportive products is a challenging process for many researchers and this is more prominent with the countries like Japan and China where understanding the regulatory is difficult due to the language barriers and rapid changing norms for making imports.
+Sourcing or importing the IMPs and their supportive products is a challenging process for many researchers and this is more prominent with the countries like China and Japan where understanding the regulations is difficult due to the language barriers and rapid changing norms for making imports.

 Many key players in logistics are unclear about the confirmed regulatory process for the importation of IMPs and their supportive products.
 This would be because of rapid changes in the regulations for import and unclear regulatory scenarios.

 So let’s discuss some challenges involved in the import of IMPs and their supportive medical products.

 - Stringent custom inspections where custom officials verify that material referred to in the import permit matches with the actual kits and packages that arrive for import.

 - Multiple certifications and documents required for the importation which may consume more time and costs.

 - Varying regulations for each product required for import.